-For initial light off, adjust the air flow until the cabinet pressure is the same as shown on the "Factory Firetest" labels.
+For initial light off, lock the flame safeguard in test position during the purge cycle.
+Then adjust the air flow until the cabinet pressure is the same as shown on the "Factory Firetest" label.
+After this adjustment is complete, return the flame safeguard to the run position and allow the boiler to start normally.